Information on women with BPD has been available for so many years now that it should be easy to figure out how you should date them, right?

 Oh how I truly wish that were the case!

-The thing about BPD that I always stress to my clients is that we need to be focusing on the individual and NOT the diagnosis.
+The thing about BPD that I always teach everybody is that we need to be focusing on the individual and NOT the diagnosis.

 The word ‘BPD’ has so many negative words associated with it, I’m sure you’ve seen these thrown all over the web.
 All you have to do is take a quick visit to any community forum and you’ll see all those different words such as: